newle/newle.github.io/0ba 英文简历.md

+# Review
 # Basic Information
 Name: Wang Zhen
 Tel: +86 18611966535
 Email: newle.hit@gmail.com

 ## Education and Work Experience
-- 2006 ~ 2012: Bachelor's and Master's degrees, Computer School, Harbin Institute of Technology.
+- 2006 ~ 2012: Bachelor's and Master's degrees, Computer Science, Harbin Institute of Technology.
+Enrolled in the MBA program at Tsinghua University from 2020.
 - 2012.7 ~ 2016.1: Joined Sogou as a Researcher after graduating from graduate school.
 	- Products: Recommendation and image search in the Sogou browser, intent recognition, and recommendation of relevant information including news, image sets, music, and price comparisons for online shopping.
 	- Responsibilities: Data accumulation and index data generation.